-- · Go to the Basic tool palette. - Select the Rectangle tool.
+- Go to the Basic tool palette. - Select the Rectangle tool.

+- Go to the Tool bar, the area just above the drawing area.

+- · Click on the first mode.

-· Click once to start the rectangle.
+- · Click once to start the rectangle.

-Move your cursor down and to the right.
+- Move your cursor down and to the right.